 Report signs of pests or diseases

-Keep a watch for swarming insects, such as bees or mosquitoes, and make sure your aircraft is not transporting exotic insects or providing breeding sites.
+Keep a Top Watch! for swarming insects, such as bees or mosquitoes, and make sure your aircraft is not transporting exotic insects or providing breeding sites.

 Report biosecurity risks such as live insect swarms to 1800 900 090.